MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ### PlayAudioClip
-Plays an audio clip that has been previously uploaded to Misty.
+Plays an audio file that has been previously uploaded to Misty.
 Use `SaveAudioAssetToRobot` to upload audio files to Misty.

 Endpoint: POST api/audio/play